 LinkedIn’s 2025 Future of Recruiting report found that recruiters using generative AI save 20% of their work week - roughly one full business day.
 Where does that recovered time go?

-The data shows recruiters redirect their AI time savings primarily toward candidate screening (35%), skill assessments (26%), and relationship building (39%).
+Candidate screening (35%), skill assessments (26%), and relationship building (39%) are where recruiters redirect their AI time savings.
 That last category is the most telling.

-LinkedIn's same report found that employers listing "relationship development" as a recruiter skill requirement increased 54 times year-over-year between 2023 and 2024.
-Companies aren't just noticing that AI handles admin.
-They're actively restructuring the recruiter role around the human work that AI can't do - conversations, evaluation, trust-building.
+Employers listing “relationship development” as a recruiter skill requirement increased 54 times year-over-year between 2023 and 2024, per LinkedIn’s same report.
+Companies aren’t just noticing that AI handles admin.
+Actively restructuring the recruiter role around the human work AI can’t do - conversations, evaluation, trust-building - is what the hiring market now demands.

-There's evidence this shift improves outcomes directly.
-LinkedIn's research found that companies using AI-assisted messaging most frequently are 9% more likely to make a quality hire.
+Evidence that this shift improves outcomes: companies using AI-assisted messaging most frequently are 9% more likely to make a quality hire, per LinkedIn’s research.
 Better relationships lead to better matches.
 Better matches lead to better retention.
-The cycle reinforces itself.
+Each cycle reinforces the next.

-The most productive recruiters right now aren't the ones working the longest hours.
-They're the ones who've offloaded manual processes to AI and reinvested that time into conversations and evaluation that actually move candidates through the pipeline.
+Productive recruiters right now aren’t the ones working the longest hours.
+Those who’ve offloaded manual processes to AI and reinvested that time into conversations and evaluation are consistently moving more applicants through the pipeline.

-What does that look like in practice?
-It's the recruiter who spends Monday mornings reviewing AI-sourced candidate shortlists instead of running manual searches.
-It's the agency recruiter who uses the hours saved on outreach to prep deeply for client calls and negotiate higher fees.
-It's the in-house recruiter who finally has time to build a warm talent pipeline for upcoming roles instead of constantly firefighting today's urgent req.
-The specifics vary by team, but the pattern is consistent: AI handles volume, and the recruiter handles nuance.
+What does this look like day to day?
+Spending Monday mornings reviewing AI-sourced shortlists instead of running manual searches.
+Agency recruiters using saved outreach hours to prep for client calls and negotiate higher fees.
+In-house recruiters finally building warm talent pipelines for upcoming roles instead of firefighting urgent reqs.
+Specifics vary, but the pattern holds: AI handles volume, recruiters handle nuance.

-Rich Rosen, an executive recruiter at Cornerstone Search, put a number on the impact: "Absolutely money maker for Recruiters... in 6 months I can directly attribute over $250k in revenue to Pin."
-That kind of output isn't the result of working more hours.
-It's the result of spending existing hours differently.
+Rich Rosen, an executive recruiter at Cornerstone Search, put a number on the impact: “Absolutely money maker for Recruiters… in 6 months I can directly attribute over $250k in revenue to Pin.”
+Output like that isn’t the result of working more hours.
+Spending existing hours differently is the difference.

 How to Start Boosting Recruiter Productivity With AI

-Not every team needs to overhaul their tech stack all at once.
-In fact, the teams that try to automate everything simultaneously usually stall out.
-Too many new tools, too much change, not enough time to learn what's working.
+Sourcing and outreach deliver the fastest, most measurable AI gains - start there.
+Teams that try to automate everything simultaneously usually stall out.
+Too many new tools, too much change, not enough clarity on what’s working.

-The highest-ROI starting point is usually sourcing and outreach.
-These are the activities that consume the most recruiter time and show the most dramatic improvement with AI.
-Once you see results there, expanding to screening, scheduling, and analytics becomes a natural next step - and your team will have the confidence and data to justify it.
+Highest-ROI starting point: sourcing and outreach.
+Both consume the most recruiter time and show the most dramatic improvement with AI.
+Once results appear there, expanding to screening, scheduling, and analytics becomes a natural next step - and the team has the confidence and data to justify it.

 Here’s a practical sequence:

-The 20% weekly time savings that LinkedIn's research identifies isn't automatic.
-It comes from picking the right tools, implementing them in the right order, and measuring what changes.
-But the data is clear that teams who make the shift don't go back.
+LinkedIn’s 20% weekly time savings figure isn’t automatic.
+Picking the right tools, implementing them in the right order, and measuring what changes - that’s what produces the gain.
+But the data is clear that teams who make the shift don’t go back.

 Frequently Asked Questions